 But there is one ironclad rule in the U.S. for us travelers.

-Do Airlines Have to Refund if Your Flight is Cancelled?
+Do Airlines Have to Refund if Your Flight is Canceled?

 You can get your money back.

-Unless a storm or other bad weather is the sole culprit, When an airline cancels our flight, they owe us a refund.
+Unless a storm or other bad weather is the sole culprit, when an airline cancels our flights, they owe us a refund.
 When the airline significantly delays a flight, they also owe us a refund.
 Not just a credit or voucher, but our money back.

 This is enshrined in U.S. law.
 Notably, it doesn't matter if you're flying on a U.S. airline or a foreign carrier: If your flight touches U.S. soil, these rules apply.

 Here's a snippet from Department of Transportation regulations: